ochairo/vanillante/README.md

 ## Overview

-This is a seed project for a vanilla single-page application
+This project is a starter template for single-page applications.
-designed to be easily understood, maintained, and scalable.
+It's designed to be easy to maintain, scale, adapt, and modify.

-It is framework-agnostic and aims to have zero dependencies,
+It's framework-agnostic and it aims to have zero dependencies.
-but it can also be adapted to incorporate frameworks and libraries as needed.
+This allows for flexibility in customization with additional frameworks and libraries as needed.

 ## Technology stack